 As patients age, their immunity may decrease, and shingles most commonly occurs in people over 70 years old and this is why the vaccination programme offers a free vaccine to older people

 The shingles vaccination programme started in September 2013.

 Ardens has created a suite of searches to identify those patients who are eligible for the vaccine under the NHS.

-The first search reports on patients who are eligible for a shingles vaccination under NHS guidelines.
-It reports on all registered patients who are aged between 70 and 78 or were 70 on the 1st of September 2013.
+This search reports on patients who are eligible for a shingles vaccination under NHS guidelines.
+It reports on all registered patients who are aged between 70 and 79.

 - The child search excludes the patients who have had the vaccination, are recorded as declining the vaccine or are recorded as being contraindicated.

 - The report shows the patient details of those patients who still need the vaccine, including demographics and usual GP.
 This can be edited to work with the practice text provider to send a text invite to these patients